fxamacker/cbor/README.md

 * __Stable API__ –  Six codec function signatures will never change.
 No breaking API changes for other funcs in same major version.
 And these two functions are subject to change until the draft RFC is approved by IETF (est. in 2020):
   * CoreDetEncOptions() is subject to change because it uses draft standard.
   * PreferredUnsortedEncOptions() is subject to change because it uses draft standard.
-* __Passed all tests__ – v2.0 passed all 375+ tests on amd64, arm64, ppc64le and s390x with linux.
+* __Passed all tests__ – v2.x passed all 375+ tests on amd64, arm64, ppc64le and s390x with linux.
-* __Passed fuzzing__ – v2.0 passed 1+ billion execs in coverage-guided fuzzing on Feb.
-2, 2020.
+* __Passed fuzzing__ – v2.1 passed 275+ million execs in coverage-guided fuzzing on Feb 17, 2020 and is still fuzzing.

 __Why v2.x?__:

-v1 required breaking API changes to support upcoming new features like CBOR tags, detection of duplicate map keys, and having more functions with identical signatures to `encoding/json`.
+v1 required breaking API changes to support new features like CBOR tags, detection of duplicate map keys, and having more functions with identical signatures to `encoding/json`.

 v2.1 is roughly 26% faster and uses 57% fewer allocs than v1 when decoding COSE and CWT using default options.